michaelrsweet/lprint/DOCUMENTATION.md

 LPrint is a label printer application for macOS® and Linux®.
-I wrote it in response to criticism that coming changes in CUPS will leave users of label printers in the cold - see CUPS Github issue #5271.
+I wrote it in response to criticism that coming changes in CUPS will leave users of label printers in the cold - see Apple CUPS Github issue #5271.

 Basically, LPrint is a print spooler optimized for label printing.
 It accepts "raw" print data as well as PNG images (like those used for shipping labels by